iamraybell/FeedReaderTesting/README.md

 * Dom Manipulation
 * Working with a pre-existing application.

+##Technologies Used
+* Jasmine
+* JQuery
+* HTML5
+* CSS

+##How to run the Project
+	Clone the repository using git clone https://github.com/aayusharora/Feed-Reader-Testing.git Open index.html in your browser.

 # Steps needed to complete project

 - [x] Take the JavaScript Testing [course](https://www.udacity.com/course/ud549)